openshift/machine-config-operator/docs/custom-pools.md

 The example above makes an `infra` pool that contains all of the MachineConfigs used by the `worker` pool.

+### Ordering the custom pool and resulting MachineConfigs

+The MachineConfigPool will generate MachineConfigs based on it's `Name`.
+The render controller sorts all the other MachineConfigs based on the lexicographically increasing order of their `Name`.
+It uses the first MachineConfig in the list as the base and appends the rest to the base MachineConfig.
+As a result, in order to successfully override MachineConfigs applied by the `worker` MachineConfigPool, the custom MachineConfigPool should have a name with a lexicographic value greater than `worker`.
+The simplest way is to make the custom MachineConfigPool name start with a `x`, `y`, or `z`.

 ## Deploy changes to a custom pool (optional)

 Deploying changes to a custom pool is just a matter of creating a MachineConfig that uses the custom pool name as the label (`infra` in the example):